h3nry-d1az/h3nry-d1az.github.io/docs/index.md

 # What a cool aesthetic!
 Thanks!
 It's not mine, though.
 The original theme was [BOOSTRA.386](https://gitlab.com/lramage/mkdocs-bootstrap386), by Lucas Ramage -- which I forked in order to add \\(\LaTeX\\) support, syntax highlighting (which, by the way, is not working, and it's driving me nuts) and other fancy functionalities tailored to my needs.

-I didn't choose it because of the nostalgia -- in fact, I ain't even a 90s kid -- but rather because I find cool the MS-DOS look (and not yet very popular).
+I didn't choose it because of the nostalgia -- in fact, I'm not even a 90s kid -- but rather because I find cool the MS-DOS look (and not yet very popular).

 In conclusion, all credit regarding this aspect of my website belongs to him.

 <hr>

 So what are you waiting for?
-Go ahead and click the `Next` button in the top right corner of the page to find out more about me, or check out the `Posts` section for some fresh (probably not new) posts.
+Go ahead and click the `Next` button in the top right corner of the page to find out more about me, or check out the `Posts` section for some fresh (probably not new though) posts.